ZirwesSecurity/LinuxSecurity/docker.md

 ```bash
 curl -fsSL https://get.docker.com/rootless | sh # not integrated with package manager
 ```
 However, if I understand correctly, this is then not integrated with the packet manager and makes auto updates more annoying.
 Not sure if this provides any security benefits otherwise.
+Also, remember to add net bind capabilities after every (manual) update.